-As of version 1.8.3, PixInsight has been ported as a native 64-bit application to FreeBSD, Linux, OS X, and Windows.
+As of version 1.8.3, PixInsight has been ported as a native 64-bit application to FreeBSD, Linux, macOS, and Windows.
 See also the System Requirements section for information on minimum supported versions and platform-specific requirements.

 Our primary development platform is 64-bit Linux.
-All the development work for the PixInsight Core application and all core modules is done on Linux.
-Currently we use Red Hat Enterprise Linux Workstation 7.2 on all of our development workstations.
+All the development work for the PixInsight core application and all core modules is done on Linux.
+Currently we use Red Hat Enterprise Linux Workstation 7.4 on all of our development workstations.

 You can expect the same quality standards from PixInsight on all supported platforms.